-Weeks since injury Rehabilitation plan 0-2 Wear the splint fitted by A&E for 2 weeks.
-You may remove it for personal hygiene and to apply a cold pack.
-You must keep your leg straight at all times.
-The splint can be worn under or over your clothes, whichever is most comfortable.
-You are allowed to put weight through the leg, with or without crutches, as comfortable.
-2 You will have an appointment in the Acute Knee Clinic for further assessment and ongoing advice with regards to rehabilitation.
-3 You will be starting your physiotherapy (unless the Specialist has decided to delay this following your Acute Knee Clinic appointment).
+Weeks since injury Rehabilitation plan 0-2 ✓ Wear the splint fitted by A&E for 2 weeks. ✓ You may remove it for personal hygiene and to apply a cold pack.
+However you must keep your leg straight at all times. ✓ The splint can be worn either under or over your clothes depending on what you find most comfortable. ✓ You are allowed to put weight through the leg as is comfortable, with or without crutches.
+2 ✓ You will have an appointment in the Acute Knee Clinic for further assessment and ongoing advice with regards to rehabilitation.

-Advice for new injuries:
+Advice for a new injury:

+Cold packs:

-Cold packs: A cold pack (ice pack or frozen peas wrapped in a damp towel) can provide short term pain relief.
+A cold pack (ice pack or frozen peas wrapped in a damp towel) can provide short term pain relief.
 Apply this to the sore area for up to 15 minutes, every few hours ensuring the ice is never in direct contact with the skin.

-Rest and Elevation: Try to rest the knee for the first 24-72 hours to allow the early stage of healing to begin.
-Raise your knee above the level of your hips to reduce swelling.
+Rest and Elevation: Try to rest the foot for the first 24-72 hours to allow the early stage of healing to begin.
+Raise your ankle above the level of your hips to reduce swelling.
 You can use pillows or a stool to keep your foot up.